 Battle of the Bows returns to Jennings

-Jennings, LA (KPLC) - The 6th annual Battle of the Bows Cajun fiddle contest returns to Jennings on Saturday, Nov.
-5, 2022.
+Lake Charles, LA (KPLC) - The sixth annual Battle of the Bows event took place in Jennings on Saturday, November 5.

-The competition will be held at the Strand Theatre on 432 N. Main st. and is open to Cajun-style fiddle players of all ages and performance levels.
-There is no registration fee but the deadline to enter is Wednesday, Nov.
-2.
+The event was created as a way to keep the Cajun music culture alive promoting all aspects of the music and Cajun heritage.

-The judging committee may accept late entries but no entries will be accepted after 8:30 a.m. on Saturday.
+Each year a legendary Cajun fiddle player is honored.
+This year it was Mr. Purvis L. Clement, from Evangeline, Lousiana.

 Copyright 2022 KPLC.
 All rights reserved.